joshiaj7/CodingChallenges/README.md

 # CodingChallenges
-All of my past coding challenge solutions
+This directory contains my past coding solutions mainly written in Python3 and Golang

-This project is ongoing
+## **This project is still ongoing and will keep going**